smaremanda/add-in-docs/outlook/privacy-and-security.md

 This article describes the possible permissions that Outlook add-ins can request, and examines the security model from the following perspectives:

-- Office Store â€” add-in integrity.
+- Office Store - add-in integrity.

-- End-users â€” privacy and performance concerns.
+- End-users - privacy and performance concerns.

-- Developers â€” permissions choices and resource usage limits.
+- Developers - permissions choices and resource usage limits.

-- Administrators â€” privileges to set performance thresholds.
+- Administrators - privileges to set performance thresholds.

 ## Permissions model